assist-project/dtls-fuzzer/README.md

 There will likely be issues with this type of learning.
 Learning requires that one is able to reset the server after each test.
 Some servers will carry some state from one test to another.
-This may lead to non-determinism, hence it is suggested that a command is provided by which the server can be launched.
+This may lead to non-determinism during learning, hence it is suggested that a command is provided by which the server can be launched.
-The server will be then launched on every test, ensuring proper reset.
+A new server thread will be then launched on every test and killed once the test is run, ensuring proper reset.
 Example for OpenSSL:

     > java -jar dtls-fuzzer.jar -connect localhost:20000 -cmd "openssl s_server -accept 20000 -dtls1_2"